 You can also freeze sage by chopping it up and putting it in ice cube trays with a little water.

 How to Use Sage

 Sage makes a great decongestant and can be infused into honey or added to a homemade cough syrup or throat spray.
 Traditionally sage has been used to make an oxymel for cold and flu season.
-It also can be infused into apple cider vinegar to make a face tonic to help with acne.
-This homemade deodorant spray also looks very promising as sage has antimicrobial properties.
+While you can use garden sage for this, white sage would also be an excellent choice.

 Sage is one of those amazing herbs that are easy to grow, taste great and have medicinal properties.